+It’s worth noting that these two factors work hand in hand.
 A website that performs great cannot just be beautifully designed.
 If there’s no consistent organic traffic, there will be no great performance.
 It goes the other way around.
-You can know all the SEO tips in the world, but your website looks like crap.
+You can know all the SEO tips in the world, but your website looks like rubbish.

 Your website can reach its highest potential if your SEO strategy is aligned with your web design strategy.

 As a web design professional, you can outstand your competitors by providing proof of knowledge and skills in the SEO field, guaranteeing your clients that their sites will be both visually appealing and properly optimized for the search engines.